isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

         <label for="acc11">I still prefer OverDrive to Libby.
 How can I use OverDrive to download eBooks and audiobooks?</label>
         <div class="acc-body">
 		<p>You can still use OverDrive to borrow eBooks and audiobooks from NLB.</p>
-	<p>Do note, however, that if your device was released in 2014 or earlier, it may not be able to access the OverDrive app or website after October 30, 2020.
-Please see the related question on this page for possible solutions and more information.</p>
 	<p>Here are the steps to download eBooks and audiobooks using the OverDrive app:</p>
     <p><ol><li>Launch OverDrive.</li>
     <li>Go to the OverDrive app menu and select "National Library Board Singapore".</li>